chrystalpineda/chrystalpineda.github.io/index.md

 # Hello World
 This is my home page!
 My name is Chrystal Pineda and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering.
+I am 21 years old, I live in Los Angeles and have a yorkie named Dylan.

 ## Computer Science Projects

-My Github page is http://github.com/chrystalpineda.
+My Github page is [chrystalpineda](http://github.com/chrystalpineda)

 ### CPSC 120